-What to Look For When Buying a Vitamix Blender
+What to Look for in a Vitamix Blender

 The size of your blender totally depends on what you want to use it for.
-Will you mainly be making big batches of smoothies, sauce, or soup?
-If so, you may want to consider a Vitamix with a large blending container, and perhaps even some travel cups so your family can enjoy their breakfast on the run.
+Will you mainly make big batches of smoothies, sauce, or soup?
+If so, you may want to consider a Vitamix with a large pitcher and, perhaps, even some travel cups so your family can enjoy their breakfast on the run.
 If you just need something personal or have limited counter space and storage, go for a compact variety.

-If you want something simple for smoothies, a basic blender with knobs, buttons, toggles, or dials for speed control will likely work for you.
+If you want something simple for smoothies or sauces, a basic blender with knobs, buttons, toggles, or dials for speed control will likely work for you.